Zdtar/alx-system_engineering-devops/0x00-shell_basics/README.md

-move file to my first directory
+delete a file called betty